Book a FREE call now to talk to a former MBB recruiter about tips for landing a consulting offer!

 Yet, what you want to think about is the return on investment by landing an offer.

 The consulting salary for just your first 2 years is in the hundreds of thousands of dollars.
-If you land an offer, it will far surpass any coaching fees.
+If you land an offer, it will far surpass any fee for coaching sessions.

 That said, there are consulting interview coaches who will share the risk with you.
 You will pay a smaller amount up front, and then you will pay the remaining balance once you get the offer.